Treeborf/CS4173-P2P-Messenger/README.md

 - Select a matching encryption mode (either AES or DES)
 - Confirm Connection status in the chat window

+### 3.1 Firewall Configuration (If Connection not Working)
+- If connection fails:
+  - Temporarily disable firewalls during testing
+  - On Windows: Allow Python through Windows Defender Firewall
+  - On macOS/Linux: Ensure port 9000 is open

 ### 4. Sending Messages

 - Choose content type from dropdown: